yusrakazmi/CVS_FinalProject/README.md

-# CVS Final Project
+# CVS Project
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.3.

-## Instructions
+## Requirements

-Clone the Repo Project_CVS.
+Node.js v9.9.0 or greater is required.

-Run `npm-install` from the package.json location
+## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.